mskcc/cmo/docs/source/fireworks.rst

 Writing your first workflow
 ###########################
 1. ssh to s01 (ask for help if you don't know what this means)
-2. download and install the CMO package at https://github.com/mskcc/cmo (install for your user with setup.py install --user, as the directions say
 3. https://github.com/mskcc/cmo/blob/master/wrapper_template/wrapper_example look over this example code

 Example Script